mcgnly/DeveloperDocumentation/Welcome/DevicesPage.md

 ![](assets/settings.png)

-You can find the deviceId for usage in your code, you are able to make your device public, thus accessible to other users and you could also change the frequency of sampling.
+You can find the deviceId for usage in your code, you are able to make your device public, thus accessible to other users and you could also change the frequency of sampling, i.e. the rate of data delivery from the device to the cloud.
 Please note that the current frequency value will not be shown, it will be updated though.

 ## WunderBar Options